neonmoe/dragons-dungeon/PLAN.md

 - Enemy ideas:
   - Skeleton: walks around randomly, attacks if player is in an adjacent tile.
-  - Cobweb: doesn't move, attaches to the player on collision, soaks all damage and prevents movement until the attacks kill the cobweb.
+  - ~~Cobweb: doesn't move, attaches to the player on collision, soaks all damage and prevents movement until the attacks kill the cobweb.~~
   - Zombie: acts every other turn, follows and attacks the player if within some range and in the same room.
-  - Dragon: big boss at the end, has lots of health, attacks via fire breathing which is well telegraphed (highlights tiles hit in red).
+  - Dragon: big boss at the end, has lots of health, attacks via fire breathing which is well telegraphed (highlights tiles hit in red) and charging at the player.
 - Traps: switches and pressure plates can activate traps, which the player can use to their advantage, or sometimes, get struck by.
 Should be easy to spot.